 - Develop a strategic action plan to manage the implementation of the standards of practice.

 "I recently attended LP3 Network’s NAPRA Non-sterile Seminar and I am definitely glad I did.
 As I am sure most pharmacy members that have read the standards would agree with, the new standards and guidance document were extremely confusing and hard to interpret.
 The seminar cleared up all the questions I had and presented ways to make the interpretations much simpler.
-The presenter, Mr. Quinton Didyk, was very knowledgeable and was able to thoroughly answer the questions of every attendee.
 The seminar itself was organized and well timed, with helpful workbooks and planners that would not only be useful during the seminar but is definitely coming in handy throughout the process of implementation.
 Despite the amount and depth of material that was covered, the event overall was engaging and even fun!
 I look forward to attending more events in the future with LP3 Network and am particularly interested in events on specialized areas of compounding, such as pain management and HRT.
 I definitely consider these seminars to be an investment as the knowledge and practical skills that can be gained from them can help further develop the compounding business in the long run."

 Beatrice De Vera